 - Show reflective ability in their written consulting reports by incorporating feedback and board member insights following from their presentations

-Type Task % Timing Outcomes assessed Paper-based Examination (Closed) A comprehensive examination of both theory-related short essay questions and quantitative questions.
-35% Final Examination Period 1,2,3,4 Paper-based Examination (Closed) A combination of both theory-related short essay questions and quantitative questions.
-35% Week 7 (Mid-Semester Examination Period) 1,2 *Class Participation Active participation in class demonstrating expected preparation.
-10% Ongoing 1,2,3,4 Case Presentation Teams of 3-4 students work as financial consultants to prepare and present a set of clear recommendations supported by appropriate financial analysis.
+Type Task % Timing Outcomes assessed Computer-Aided Examination (Open) A combination of both theory-related short essay questions and quantitative questions.
+30% Week 7 (Mid-Semester Examination Period) 1,2 *Online Activity CFA Ethics and Reflection.
+Completion of CFA ethics modules and online exams and personal reflection.
+15% Week 4 1,2,4 Computer-Aided Examination (Open) A comprehensive examination of both theory-related short essay questions and quantitative questions.
+35% Week 13 1,2,3,4 Case Presentation Teams of 3-4 students work as financial consultants to prepare and present a set of clear recommendations supported by appropriate financial analysis.
 A peer evaluation system will be used to assess the performance of each group member.
 20% In Consultation 1,2,3,4,5,6,7

 High Distinction 85-100 Outstanding or exemplary performance in the following areas: interpretative ability; intellectual initiative in response to questions; mastery of the skills required by the subject, general levels of knowledge and analytic ability or clear thinking.
 Distinction 75-84 Usually awarded to students whose performance goes well beyond the minimum requirements set for tasks required in assessment, and who perform well in most of the above areas.
 Credit 65-74 Usually awarded to students whose performance is considered to go beyond the minimum requirements for work set for assessment.
 Assessable work is typically characterised by a strong performance in some of the capacities listed above.
 Pass 50-64 Usually awarded to students whose performance meets the requirements set for work provided for assessment.
 Fail 0-49 Usually awarded to students whose performance is not considered to meet the minimum requirements set for particular tasks.
 The fail grade may be a result of insufficient preparation, of inattention to assignment guidelines or lack of academic ability.
 A frequent cause of failure is lack of attention to subject or assignment guidelines.